 The 275/110 kV 240 MVA interbus transformer IBTx 3 at Castlereagh is to be replaced due to the age and condition of the existing transformer.
-This was previously scheduled in RP7 but has been brought forward to RP6.
-Completion date: By 2024.
+Completion date: After 2024.

 Coolkeeragh - Magherafelt 275 kV Circuits Refurbishment (T502)

 The need for this project arises from the condition and rating of the existing conductor on the double circuit tower line, originally installed in the 1960s.
 Under certain scenarios there is a risk of overloading the existing conductor.
 The rating of the replacement conductor will be increased to cater for increased generation and will be defined as part of the redesign of the circuit.
 Completion date: Winter 2022.